Senior .NET Developer

 Example: public ActionResult Index() { return View(); }

-Q11.
-Difference between function and stored procedure in SQL
+Q. What is the difference between a function and a stored procedure in SQL?

 Functions return a single value while stored procedures can perform multiple operations and return multiple values.